ordina-jworks/ordina-jworks.github.io/_posts/2017-09-04-Secure-your-architecture-part1.md

 ### Dealing with time

 When propagating the identity of the user, you don’t want it to last for a infinite amount of time. <br />
-That's why JWTs have an expiration time that will trigger a refresh token.
+That's why JWTs have an expiration time.
+When expired, the JWT will be invalid and the client needs to request a new JWT with the refresh token.
 These refresh tokens carry the needed information to issue a new JWT.
 Refresh tokens can also expire but are rather long-lived.
 JWTs have three fields that relate to time and expiry, all of which are optional.
-In most cases, you should include these fields and validate them when they are present as follows:
+In most cases, you should include these fields and validate that the token:
+* is not expired (exp)
-* The time the JWT was created (iat) is before the current time and is valid.
+* was created before the current time (iat)
-* The “not process before” claim time (nbf) is before the current time and is valid.
+* should not be used before the current time (nbf)
-* The expiration time (exp) is after the current time and is valid.

-All of these times are expressed as UNIX epoch timestamps.
+All of these times are expressed as UNIX epoch timestamps, and are best checked in the order as described above.

 ### Signed JWTs

-Signing a JWT helps establish trust between services, as the receiver can verify that the contents on the identity of the signer, and the contents of the JWT have not been modified in transit.
+Signing a JWT helps establish trust between services, because it gives a recipient reason to believe that the message was created by a known sender and that the message was not altered in transit.
 JWTs are being signed by a public/private key pair.
-Common JWT libraries all support signing.
+Almost all of the JWT libraries support signing.
+To check if yours supports it, visit [JWT Libraries](https://jwt.io/#libraries-io).
+For a deeper dive into signing JWT, check our tech post about [Digitally signing your JSON Documents](http://ordina-jworks.github.io/security/2016/03/12/Digitally-signing-your-JSON-documents.html){:target="_blank"}

 * The user requests a resource
 * The frontend assembles a request with an Authorization header and a Bearer token inside, fires off the request to Zuul